sebacarrasco93/kaataa/README.md

 ## What is Kaataa?

-Kaataa is a PHP open source scaffolding project inspired heavily in simplicity of [Laravel](https://laravel.com), which is used to kick start immediately, without having to do anything extra.
+Kaataa is a PHP open source project inspired heavily in simplicity of [Laravel](https://laravel.com).
+Kick start immediately to practice and improve with Katas.

 It is supercharged with: